abertschi/ad-free/README.md

 ## Implementation notes
 Advertisement detectors are modularized into implementations of [AdDetectable](./app/src/main/java/ch/abertschi/adump/detector/AdDetectable.kt).
 An instance of `AdDetectable` can determine if a track being played is a Spotify advertisement or not.

+In case of ad detection, the music stream is muted.
+Ads are thus still being played but simply can not be heard.

 ## Release notes
 Download latest app-release.apk [here](https://github.com/abertschi/ad-free/releases/latest)